 The government-wide financial statements (i.e. the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the government.
 Governmental activities are normally supported by per pupil revenue and intergovernmental revenues.
-As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.

-C. BASIS OF PRESENTATION-FUND FINANCIAL STATEMENTS
+C. BASIS OF PRESENTATION - FUND FINANCIAL STATEMENTS

 The accounts of the School are organized and operated on the basis of funds.
 A fund is an independent fiscal accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds maintained is consistent with legal and managerial requirements.
-The emphasis of fund financial statements is on major funds, each displayed in a separate column.